< Terug naar resultaten

 • 14

 Today we have a free day.
-Running all the way around the south-west Malagasy coastline, Ifaty beach lies on one of the world's largest barrier reefs and is an excellent venue for scuba diving.
-Between late June and early September, whales can be observed off Ifaty's beautiful white beaches and the offshore islet of Nosy Ve is a terrific place for snorkelling.
+Running all the way around the southwest Malagasy coastline, Ifaty beach lies on one of the largest barrier reefs in the world and is an excellent venue for scuba diving.
+Between late June and early September, whales swim off the beautiful white beaches and the offshore islet of Nosy Ve is a terrific place for snorkelling.
 Protected by coral reefs, the beach and waters beyond the hotel offer a welcome place to rest.
-Accommodation: Hotel de la Plage or similarStandard Hotel
+Accommodation: Hotel de la Plage (or similar)

 • 15